sec-fortress/Practical-Ethical-Hacking-Notes/We've Compromised the Domain - Now What?/Dumping the NTDS.dit.md

 ### **What is it ?**

-- A database used to stio
+- A database used to store AD data.
+This data includes:
+	- User information
+	- Group information
+	- Security descriptors
+	- And oh yeah, password hashes